Facebook is buying UK’s Bloomsbury AI to ramp up natural language tech in London

 It is also understood that Bloomsbury AI being based in London was a factor, as Facebook aims to have an AI presence in the U.K. capital city and is thought to be sourcing further acquisitions here.

-Multiple sources have confirmed the deal to us although Facebook has not responded yet to our request for comment.
+Multiple sources have confirmed the deal to us, although Facebook declined to comment.

 Additional reporting by Ingrid Lunden